Colombia leaves pact recognizing U.N. court rulings

 BOGOTA Colombia has withdrawn from a treaty that binds it to the U.N.
 International Court of Justice in anger at a ruling that shifts some of its resource-rich waters to Nicaragua, President Juan Manuel Santos said on Wednesday.

-The Hague-based court last week reduced an expanse of sea belonging to Colombia, drawing a demarcation line in favour of Nicaragua even while saying a cluster of disputed islands in the western Caribbean belonged to Colombia and not to Managua.
+The Hague-based court ruled last week that a cluster of disputed islands in the western Caribbean belonged to Colombia and not to Nicaragua, but it drew a demarcation line in favour of Managua in the nearby waters.

 Santos has ordered the Colombian navy to remain in the waters granted to Managua.